-1 Introduction
+1 Introduction.

-Our motivation is to create an architecture that provides low-cost access to optical bandwidth in a flexible, efficient, and robust manner.
-We consider the case in which certain wavelengths within a local or metropolitan area network are reserved for access by access nodes that share bandwidth.
-We propose a network management architecture that manages routes and bandwidth access in a way that is robust to link or node failures while allowing significant flexibility in terms of bandwidth allocation.
+Our motivation is to create an architecture which provides easy low-cost access to optical bandwidth in a flexible, efficient and robust manner.
+We consider the case where certain wavelengths or fibers are reserved, within a local or metropolitan area, to access through access nodes which share bandwidth.
+We propose a network management architecture which manages routings and bandwidth access in a way which is robust to link or node failures while allowing significant flexibility in terms of bandwidth allocation.